leegao/readme2tex/READOTHER.md

 ### Examples:

-Here's a display level equation
+Here's a display level formula
 $$
 \frac{n!}{k!(n-k)!} = {n \choose k}
 $$

-The code that was used to render this equation is just
+The code that was used to render this formula is just

     $$
     \frac{n!}{k!(n-k)!} = {n \choose k}